Listerine for Toenail Fungus: Does It Work? Podiatrist

 Medically reviewed by Dr. Tom Biernacki, DPM

 Listerine contains 4 proven antifungal agents — but our podiatrists see consistent outcomes: patients who clear fungus with Listerine use a specific soak protocol that’s completely different from what most people try.
 The patients who get no results all share one mistake in common.
-If you’ve been soaking without improvement after 8 weeks, call (810) 206-1402 — same-week appointments in Howell & Bloomfield Hills.
+If you’ve been soaking without improvement after 8 weeks, call (810) 206-1402 — same-week appointments in Howell & Bloomfield Township.

 Board-certified podiatric surgeon | Balance Foot & Ankle